Procedures

 Development:

-For a documentary of 45 minutes or more — up to ₪ 15,000.
+Feature documentary of +45 minutes or series: up to NIS 20,000.

 Production:

-For documentary films of 45 minutes or more, the basic unit of funding per production is ₪ 200,000.
-For documentary shorts of 15–30 minutes, the investment is prorated by length and depends on the proposed submitted budget.
+For documentary films of 45 minutes or more, the basic unit of funding per production is NIS 200,000 or 40% of the budget.
+For documentary shorts of 15–30 minutes, the basic unit of funding per production is NIS 200,000 or 40% of the budget.
 However, the Foundation may provide a higher sum of support in recognition of the film’s complexity, or a lower sum, all in accordance with the requirements of the film and the state of the Foundation’s budget.

 The Foundation assists films at all stages of their creation.